Miscellaneous Treble-O Information

 Back to the Top

 This reminds me of a little story.
 When I first got some Atlas N scale equipment (an EMD E8 diesel) in 1967, all my cars were still Treble-O-Lectric.
 The E8 had Rapido couplers on it, of course, and I was in a quandry as to how to couple to the Treble-O cars.
 What I did at first was to bend the end of one of the Treble-O hooks so it pointed straight down and I then slipped it over the end of the Rapido coupler.
 It worked pretty well but I didn't want to bend all of the Treble-O hooks because, after all, it would render automatic coupling between the cars impossible.
 So, I ended up making a duplicate of a Treble-O loop out of plastic with a "T" on it that fit into the Rapido coupler pocket on the E8.
-This was a much better solution and so I reshaped the hook I had bent using the method above.
+This was a much better solution and so I reshaped the hook that I had bent using the method above.

 A broken hook is another matter.
 I fixed one uncoupling "pin" using superglue and it's holding but I don't know how sturdy it really is because I haven't tried to "break" it again.
 I don't know of a source for replacement hooks.
 I suppose one could try and make...........maybe not.

-Related to this, the hook pivot ends, on the vast majority of cars or wagons and coaches, are retained by a riveted metal cover plate on the bottom of the extension for the loop on the bogies of American style freight and passenger cars and British style passenger coaches.
+Related to this, the hook pivot ends, on cars or wagons and coaches, are retained by a riveted metal cover plate on the bottom of the extension for the loop on the bogies of American style freight and passenger cars and British style passenger coaches.
 It's on the bottom of the car body underframe itself on British style freight wagons.
 Sometimes the hook will not descend all the way to the top surface of the loop; a must for reliable coupling.
 Often, the front edge of the cover plate interferes with the hook so it can only lower to a given point.
 The fix is to swing the cover plate back away from the hook a bit (toward the bogie kingpin or center of the body) so the hook is free to lower until it hits the loop.

 Replacing a hook (assuming you can find one) is easy.
 Just swing the cover plate far enough away from the hook mounting, remove the old hook, put in the new hook, and swing the cover plate back to cover the mounting.
 OK, it's USUALLY this easy.
 I have acquired some cars, particularly from the late push-along series, where the cover plate is riveted so tightly that it won't swing away.
 In that case, I have raised the cover away (bent it up) and then lowered (bent it back down) it afterward.